 You can add an SSL certificate to your site in a few different ways, including through a hosting service.
 The most popular free SSL hosting companies are:

 Your website should load in HTTPS mode by default.
 If your site defaults to opening in HTTP rather than HTTPS, you’ll need to investigate the issue to determine the best method for making it open in HTTPS.

-Final word on non-secure pages
+A final word on non-secure pages

-The last thing you want is for visitors to think your website isn’t secure.
+As we’ve state repeatedly, the last thing you want is for visitors to think your website isn’t secure.
 Because if they do they’ll leave, and they won’t come back.

 Getting an SSL certificate is a small investment to make to ensure you don’t get a “not secure” warning that scares off visitors, while reassuring them that you are not only a legitimate business, but that their sensitive information is safe with you.